osmandapp/web/main/docs/user/personal/favorites.md

 ### Edit

-For editing a Favorite point an user need [to short tap](../map/map-context-menu.md#select-an-object-short-tap) on chosen a Favorite point.
+To edit a Favorite point you need [to short tap](../map/map-context-menu.md#select-an-object-short-tap) on chosen Favorite point.

-After that, you need to click ['Edit favorite' button on 'Map Context menu'](../map/map-context-menu.md#add--edit-favorite).
+After that, you need to choose [*Edit favorite* button in *Map Context menu*](../map/map-context-menu.md#add--edit-favorite).

 'Edit favorite' menu opens.
 It's look like ['Add favorite' menu](../personal/favorites.md#create).
 But in Action part there is one more action - 'Delete' button.
 For Android, there is additional 'Delete' button in up corner of 'Edit favorite' menu.

 <Tabs groupId="operating-systems">